Code-Institute-Submissions/interactive-frontend-project-8/README.md

 ## How To Play

 Press the Start game button and the game container will appear.
-Wait for the game to flip one of the four tiles.Once the game has revealed the tile and has flipped back over you must select the same tile.
-Each time you remmember successfully the game will add one more tile to the pattern.
+Wait for the game to flip one of the four tiles.Once the game has revealed the tile and has flipped back over you must select the same tile.Each time you remember successfully,the game will add one more tile to the pattern.
 The challenge is to reach level 20.
 ## Scope

 This page is to provide users with quick access to a memory game.
 The Game is to challenge the users memory and have them remember a sequence of flip tiles and the order in which they appear.